-Typically, a basic efficiency monitoring system consists of power meters (kWh meters) at the compressor’s electricity supply, and at least one flow meter at the output of all compressors, to be placed after the air treatment equipment.
+Typically, a basic efficiency monitoring system consists of industrial power meters (kWh meters) at the compressor’s electricity supply, and at least one flow meter at the output of all compressors, to be placed after the air treatment equipment.
 The monitoring software takes care of the required calculations and outputs one or more KPI’s which you can compare with similar systems.
 VPVision is such a monitoring software.

 Is your efficiency good or bad?

 To determine how good or how bad your compressed air system is, you need to be able to compare it with something.
 There are various ways to compare, or benchmark your system:

 - Industry best practices

 - Benchmark over time (compare performance in similar periods)

 - Compare similar factories, for example the amount of air needed to produce product X

 Gaining insight in the efficiency of a compressed air system is your first step to improvement.
 Start with measuring kW input (or amperes) and the overall flow output.
 This provides you a good starting point.
 Check the type of compressor.
 Is it a screw compressor, a centrifugal compressor or piston?
 Each type has its own typical efficiency “bandwidth”.
 Consult an expert auditor on compressed air to select the right type, or the right combination of types to match your demand profile.

 Examples on how to improve efficiency of your compressed air system:

 - Above all, look at your demand side first for any inefficiencies.
 Lowering overall consumption, improves efficiency immediately.